Chill420

 ColoradoCaliforniaWashingtonOregonNevadaMassachusettsIllinoisMichiganArizonaNew YorkNew JerseyConnecticutVermontMaineRhode IslandMarylandMissouriVirginiaDelawareOhioMinnesota

-Most remaining states maintain medical-only programs requiring a qualifying condition, a registered physician, and a state-issued patient card.
-Reciprocity (whether out-of-state cards work) varies widely.
+Most non-recreational states still maintain a medical-only program.
+These require a qualifying condition (commonly chronic pain, PTSD, cancer, epilepsy), certification from a registered physician, and a state-issued patient card.

 Private property